 A Cumulative Impacts Analysis was prepared for the proposed project and focuses on resources anticipated to be substantially impacted by the proposed project (either directly or indirectly), as well as resources that would be affected to any degree by the proposed project and are considered at risk or in poor or declining health.
 Direct and indirect impacts to each resource were considered to determine which resources warranted further consideration in the Cumulative Impacts Analysis.
-Archeological resources, historic resources, socioeconomic resources, and vegetation are considered to be in good health and would not undergo substantial impacts as a result of the proposed project; therefore, these resources were not carried forward for detailed evaluation in the Cumulative Impacts Analysis.
+Archeological resources, historic resources, socioeconomic resources, and vegetation in the overall Resource Study Area (RSA are considered to not be in poor or declining health and would not undergo substantial impacts as a result of the proposed project; therefore, these resources were not carried forward for detailed evaluation in the Cumulative Impacts Analysis.